In the guide below, we look at how silk sustainable, eco friendly and animal friendly silk might be across different measures.

 How Much Pesticide & Fertilizer Does Silk Use

-Silk, & Soil Health & Land Degradation
+Silk, Soil Health, & Land Degradation

 Also, silkworms are usually bred not on land, but in a box and then moved to gauze – essentially it can be done in commercial silkworm facilities.

-How Many Chemicals Does Wool Use In The Processing Stage?
+How Many Chemicals Does Silk Use?

 Biodegradability & Recyclability Of Silk